-This discussion will lead to talking through a contract which is something I go through with all new clients.
+Once you are seated and comfortable I will discuss with you a contract this is something I go through with all new clients.
 The contract outlines what you can expect from me your therapist, what I expect from you, how I work as a therapist, confidentiality and gives an opportunity to ask any questions you may have.

 Once we have discussed and agreed the contract I ask clients to complete an assessment/contact form.
 Some clients may write down all answers themselves, some ask me to write their answer as they prefer to answer questions verbally.
 The assessment gives the client the opportunity to share their story, why they are coming to therapy, what concerns they have and if they have any specific goals or aims for therapy.
 The assessment enables both myself and the client to ask questions and get a feel for if I am the right therapist for them and their issue.